configcat/dart-sdk/DEPLOY.md

 ## Preparation

 1. Run tests
+2. Increase the version in the `pubspec.yaml` file.
 3. Increase the version in the `lib/src/constant.dart` file.
 4. Add the description of the new version in `CHANGELOG.md`.
 5. Commit & Push